Chhulthim Dolma Gurung

-Chhulthim Dolma Gurungis a Nepalese actress who works in Nepali films.
+Chhulthim Dolma Gurung is a Nepalese actress who works in Nepali films.
 She ventured into acting in The movie ‘November Rain’ as A character "Dalli" which was released on 24 April 2014.
 For the former film, she won NFDC National Film Awards 2015, 8th NEFTA Film Awards in 2015 And Dcine Awards 2015 in the category of 'The Best Actor in a Supporting Role (Female)'.